kitschpatrol/yanki-obsidian/README.md

 ### Local logging

 For debugging purposes, Yanki Obsidian maintains simple local counters of how many notes have been synced successfully.
 Yanki Obsidian doesn't send these statistics anywhere, and they are accessible to you in the [Advanced](#advanced-settings) section of the plugin's setting tab.

-## The future

-A few features are under consideration:

-- [ ] Sync Anki's review statistics back to Obsidian.

-- [ ] Optionally add a link back to the Obsidian source note on each card in Anki.

-- [ ] Optionally render Markdown → HTML with Obsidian's pipeline + stylesheets.

-- [ ] Nicer stylesheets / theming for notes in both Anki and Obsidian.

-If you have others in mind, feel free to [open an issue](https://github.com/kitschpatrol/yanki-obsidian/issues) with a suggestion.

 ## Background